ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ## Testing

-- Go to the terminal where `ksql-cli` is running.
+- Go to the terminal where `ksql-cli` is running

 - On `ksql-cli` command line, run the following query
   ```